By Patrick Quillin, PhD, RD, CNS • Originally published on GettingHealthier.com

 By including zucchini in your diet, you increase the fiber and water content of your food.
 This means that you will feel full for longer and end up eating less.
 In the long term, you will lose some of your excess weight.

-9. Protects against oxidation and inflammation
+8. Zucchini nutrition protects against oxidation and inflammation

 Zucchini is rich in antioxidants and anti-inflammatory compounds, including vitamins A and C, glutathione peroxidase, and superoxide dismutase.
 Large amounts of these compounds are found in zucchini skin.
 For this reason, you should eat the skin together with the flesh.